Laura Delgado Dueñas

-Laura 'Bimba' Delgado Dueñas (born 7 April 1990) is a Spanish rugby union player.
-She plays as a Prop for the Spanish women's team internationally and recently joined English club, Harlequins, for the 2024–25 season of the Premiership Women's Rugby competition.
+Laura "Bimba" Delgado Dueñas (born 7 April 1990) is a former Spanish rugby union player.
+She played as a Prop for the Spanish women's team internationally.

 Rugby career

 Born on in Jerez de la Frontera, Spain, she grew up in a family of athletes who immediately pushed her towards the sport.
 She practiced shot put until she was 18, when she was injured in a motorcycle accident.
 It was then that she discovered rugby on the advice of a friend, with the Cádiz club.
 She gave up athletics to the great displeasure of her parents and her coach.
 In addition, the Cádiz club only played 10-a-side rugby, so she had to go to Madrid to play fifteens.
 Her build, leg strength and height earned her an immediate place in the front row.

 She got her nickname "Bimba" from her very first match for Cádiz.
 Every time she charged with the ball in her hand, the crowd would exclaim "bimba!", an onomatopoeia that could be translated as "boom".

 In 2014, she was injured and was not available for the World Cup.
 She made her international debut with the Spanish team the following year, against Netherlands.
 In 2016, she joined Tarbes Pyrénées rugby in Elite 2.
 She captained the Spanish team at the 2017 Rugby World Cup in Ireland.

 In 2019, she signed with her first English club, Darlington Mowden Park Sharks.
 The following season, she signed with Exeter Chiefs where she stayed for two seasons and won the 2022 Allianz Cup.